ECC Ireland welcomes new EU rules ending unjustified geo-blocking

-Regulation (EU) 2018/302, which is part of the European Commission’s Digital Single Market strategy, bans unjustified geo-blocking restricting consumers ability to access a website, complete a purchase, being rerouted to a country specific website, or refused delivery or payment because of their location.
+Regulation (EU) 2018/302, which is part of the European Commission’s Digital Single Market strategy, bans unjustified geo-blocking that restricts consumers’ ability to access a website or complete a purchase, reroutes them to a country specific website, or they are refused delivery or possibility of payment because of their location.

 As regards disputes that may arise between consumers and traders in relation to the application of the geo-blocking Regulation, ECC Ireland, which provides free information and support to consumers with cross-border complaints, has been designated the national contact point responsible for providing consumers with practical assistance, whilst the Competition and Consumer Protection Commission (CCPC), has been designated as the body responsible for enforcement and monitoring compliance with the Regulation in Ireland.